notescreatoruser/notecreatorapp/README.md

 1. Create new notes
 1. Update existing notes
 1. Editor supports undo and redo functionality - on single character editing.
+Anything other than single character editing resets the undo list.

 ## TODO